norrabp/Points/README.md

 # Points
 This server allows you to add new transactions and spend points from those transactions.
-Each transaction has a payer the it was made with and the number of points obtained.
+Each transaction has a payer that it was made with and the number of points obtained.
 When spending these points, the points from the earliest transactions are spent first.

 ## Install